WTR-GITHUB/PYTHON_II_PART/Docker:-lesson-1:-Introduction.md

 ```

 Replace <image_name> with the name of the image you want to download.
-For example, if you want to download the official `nginx` image, you would type:
+For example, if you want to download the official `python` image, you would type:

 ```
 docker pull python